-I acknowledge that I have been provided with a copy of the 402(f) Notice of Special Tax Rules on Distributions.
+I acknowledge that I have received and read the 402(f) Notice of Special Tax Rules on Distributions.
 I understand that I have at least 30 days in which to consider whether to directly roll over my distribution or have it paid to me.
 I understand that making an election during the 30-day period is a waiver of the 30-day waiting period.
+If I am requesting an RMD, I have reviewed IRS Form W-4R and assume sole responsibility for the tax consequences of the withholding election.